menu

 Overview

 Bruin is a tiny borough located in the state of Pennsylvania.
 With a population of 410 people and just one neighborhood, Bruin is the 1012th largest community in Pennsylvania.
-Much of the housing stock in Bruin was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Bruin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce